Chitta48/chittaBLEapp/README.md

 # chittaBLEapp

-Android studion complete project to control Blutooth from the app.
+Android studio complete project to control Bluetooth from the app.